 Each animal is assigned a set of characteristics said to represent those born under it.
 Of the twelve animals, each is considered to be particularly compatible with two others, forming four groups of three, each with similar ways of thinking, temperaments and characteristics.

 The Chinese Zodiac Year Chart

-The mouse, dragon and monkey are all action oriented animals, who are positive thinkers and are also highly competitive.
-Although the mouse is considered to be timid and even cowardly, it is also highly intelligent.
-The monkey is cunning rather than clever or brave, while the dragon is courageous.
+The Rat, Dragon and Monkey are all action oriented animals, who are positive thinkers and are also highly competitive.
+Although the Rat is considered to be timid and even cowardly, it is also highly intelligent.
+The Monkey is cunning rather than clever or brave, while the Dragon is courageous.
 Together these three make a formidable team.

 Group 2 – Ox, Snake, Rooster

 The Ox, Snake and Rooster are the deep thinkers of the Chinese Zodiac.
 They are steadfast and determined, the type who keeps a goal in mind and persists until it is attained.
 The Ox has physical and mental stamina, though may be a little dull and unimaginative, while the snake has guile and diplomacy on his side.
 The Rooster is the leader of this trio, more outgoing and sure of himself than the other two.